AGirlNamedCaro/bwb-scanner-project/README.md

 ```

 ## Assumptions
+1. **Single ticker and expiry**: As per requirements, the scanner processes options for a single ticker and expiry.
+The sample CSV contains only AAPL options, and the scanner assumes all options share the same underlying and expiration date.

-1. **Pre-filtered data**: The scanner assumes all options in the CSV have the same symbol, expiry, and type (all calls or all puts).
+2. **Pre-filtered data**: The scanner assumes all options in the CSV have the same symbol, expiry, and type (all calls or all puts).
 Cross-symbol or mixed-type spreads are not validated.

-2. **CSV format**: Expected columns are: `symbol, expiry, dte, strike, type, bid, ask, mid, delta, iv`
+3. **CSV format**: Expected columns are: `symbol, expiry, dte, strike, type, bid, ask, mid, delta, iv`

-3. **Date format**: Expiry dates must be in `YYYY-MM-DD` format
+4. **Date format**: Expiry dates must be in `YYYY-MM-DD` format

-4. **Credit spreads only**: The implementation focuses on credit BWBs (net credit received on entry)

 5. **Score metric**: Spreads are ranked by `max_profit / max_loss` ratio.
 Higher is better.